 Although ‘time for me’ very easily gets eaten up by other commitments, there are ways to make ‘me time’ a reality and priority.

 Whichever intentions resonate with you, putting them into practice can sometimes feel a little unnatural at first.
 Below are some practical ways to help inspire you to bring these small positive changes into your life.

 Love yourself every day

-Before your morning shower, try an invigorating massage with a stimulating, warming oil such as the Pukka Active 35 Oil to get the blood flowing and release any tension.
+Before your morning shower, try an invigorating massage with a stimulating, warming oil to get the blood flowing and release any tension.